coq/coq/doc/sphinx/practical-tools/coqide.rst

 in the next section.

 The top of the *Shortcuts* section lets you select the allowed modifiers that can be selected for the listed menus.
-(The changes won't appear until you close and reopen the Preferences dialog.)

-*Misc*
+*Misc* – to be documented

 .. _user-configuration-directory: